About Antitrust & Trade Regulation Law

 Antitrust lawyers work both in law firms and in government.
-On the private practice side, some law firms specialize in plaintiffs’ antitrust claims–often in the form of class actions.
-These firms usually do other kinds of complex plaintiffs’ business litigation in the securities and consumer areas as well.
+On the private practice side, some law firms specialize in plaintiffs’ antitrust claims (often in the form of class actions) and also usually do other kinds of complex plaintiffs’ business litigation in the securities and consumer areas.
 Other antitrust lawyers work in mid-size to large law firms that have departments specializing in antitrust issues.
 These lawyers represent businesses, either advising clients about the antitrust risks associated with various business practices, getting clearance from the government on the antitrust aspects of a merger or acquisition, or representing businesses in antitrust litigation (often defending these firms, but frequently suing on their behalf).
 Law firm clients range from small businesses to multi-national corporations.
 Finally, there are a few small, specialized antitrust firms that do counseling and government advocacy.

 Antitrust lawyers who work for the government work either for state offices, like the state attorney general's office, or for the two federal agencies that enforce antitrust law– the Antitrust Division of the Department of Justice and the Federal Trade Commission.
 They investigate and review mergers, acquisitions, and business practices that potentially violate the antitrust laws; negotiate deals and compliance issues; and may litigate complex, high-profile cases.
 In addition, a number of other government agencies ranging from the Federal Communications Commission to the Department of Agriculture need lawyers who understand antitrust law because these agencies have regulatory responsibilities that require an understanding of competition issues.